ZenonSeth/respec/doc/api.md

 -- When applicable, they shift how far along the element is positioned between its start and end points.
 -- Biases also affect chains - only the bias of the 1st element in the chain is used.
 See `Chains` section for info --
--- For example: an element with start_to_parent_start and end_to_parent_end and hor_bias of 0.5 (the default) will be placed in the center:
+-- For example: an element with start_to_parent_start and end_to_parent_end and biasHor of 0.5 (the default) will be placed in the center:
 -- |    [ELEMENT]      |
--- Setting hor_bias to 0 will place the element to its alignment's start:
+-- Setting biasHor to 0 will place the element to its alignment's start:
 -- |[ELEMENT]          |
--- Setting hor_bias to 1 will place the element to its alignment's end:
+-- Setting biasHor to 1 will place the element to its alignment's end:
 -- |          [ELEMENT]|
 --
--- Biases apply only when both corresponding side constraints are specified and the corresponding size is fixed (not 0) hor_bias = 0.5,
+-- Biases apply only when both corresponding side constraints are specified and the corresponding size is fixed (not 0) biasHor = 0.5,
   -- the horizontal bias, defaults to 0.5 if not specified.
-Requires a start and end constraint to be set ver_bias = 0.5,
+Requires a start and end constraint to be set biasVer = 0.5,
   -- the vertical bias, default to 0.5 if not specified.
 Requires a top and bottom constraint to be set.

   style = styleDef, -- see the [Element Style Definition] section below.